Nicotine Replacement Therapies

 The following information is based on the successful use of pharmacological agents in the cessation of smoking in the general population.
 None of the following agents have been studied in large placebo-controlled studies in cancer patients for aid in smoking cessation.
 Dosage adjustments or titrations may be required when administering these agents to oncology patients.
-(Refer to Tables 1 through 7 for more information.)Nicotine Replacement Therapies
+(Refer to Table 1 through Table 6 for more information.)Nicotine Replacement Therapies

 Nicotine replacement therapies are designed to aid in the treatment of withdrawal symptoms associated with nicotine.
 Several precautions must be considered before therapy is initiated, but these precautions do not constitute absolute contraindications.